sdiehl/gevent-tutorial/tutorial.md

 ]]]
 [[[end]]]

-It is illuminating to visualize the control flow of the program or walk through it with a debugger to see the context switches as they occur.
+下图It is illuminating to visualize the control flow of the program or walk through it with a debugger to see the context switches as they occur.

 ![Greenlet Control Flow](flow.gif)